rcmdnk/homebrew-file/README.md

 ### Set Brewfile place

-You can set the place of Brewfile by using environment variable like:
+You can set the place of Brewfile by using the environment variable like:

     export HOMEBREW_BREWFILE=~/Dropbox/Brewfile

-Then, you can use Brewfile as same as original Brewfile place.
+Then, you can use Brewfile as same as the original Brewfile place.

 In this case, when you have new Mac, set `HOMEBREW_BREWFILE` and synchronize the file with a online storage service,